-6. Ask students to work in groups and compare the parks.
-Encourage them to use comparative forms.

-7. Ask students to look at the picture of a classroom on Page 17.
+- 6. Ask students to work in groups and compare the parks.
+Encourage them to use comparative forms. - 7.
+Ask students to look at the picture of a classroom on Page 17.
 Put them in pairs and have them compare that classroom with their own classroom.
-Encourage them to use lesson grammar.
+Encourage them to use the lesson grammar.

-UNIT 9 D GUINNESS WORLD RECORDS
+GUINNESS WORLD RECORDS